Our mothers, our water, our peace

 Support

-Our mothers, our water, our peace is commissioned by Flux Projects and supported in part by Perennial Properties, Henry H. Arnhold Forum Fellowship, and Parsons School of Design, The New School.
+Our mothers, our water, our peace is commissioned by Flux Projects and supported in part by Perennial Properties, the National Endowment for the Arts, a Henry H. Arnhold Forum Fellowship through Parsons School of Design, The New School, and Goat Farm.

-We are grateful for the following organizations as our collaborating partners for the project: Asian Americans Advancing Justice – Atlanta, Asian American Advocacy Fund, Asian Student Alliance, East by Southeast, Lawrenceville Arts Center, and Alliance Theatre.
-Special thanks to Easten Glass and Aluminum and University of Texas at Arlington, Art + Art History Department, Glass Area, Korean Image Archive.
+We are grateful for the following organizations as our collaborating partners for the project: Asian Americans Advancing Justice – Atlanta, Asian American Advocacy Fund, Asian Student Alliance, Lawrenceville Arts Center, and Alliance Theatre.
+Special thanks to Eastern Glass and Aluminum and University of Texas at Arlington, Art + Art History Department, Glass Area, Korean Image Archive.